Mayor spearheads drive to assist tornado victims

 Editor

-City of Burlington Alderman Ruth Dawidziak admittedly couldn’t figure out why Mayor Jeannie Hefty called her out at Tuesday night’s Common Council meeting.
+City of Burlington Alderman Ruth Dawidziak admittedly couldn’t figure out why Mayor Jeannie Hefty called her out at last week’s Common Council meeting.

 Until, of course, Hefty explained that she had been working with officials in Ottawa, Ill., to help victims of a tornado that went through the town last week.